DFHack/dfhack/docs/Documentation.rst

 -----------------------

 You can also build the documentation without going through CMake, which may be faster.
-There is a ``docs/build.sh`` script available for Linux and macOS that will run essentially the same command that CMake runs - see the script for options.
+There is a ``docs/build.sh`` script provided for Linux and macOS that will run essentially the same command that CMake runs - see the script for additional options.

 To build the documentation with default options, run the following command from the root DFHack folder::